-Anaheim Union High School District was awarded \$3,896,270 to replace ten old diesel school buses with ten all-electric school buses, as well as purchase and install the associated charging infrastructure.
-The district selected (Type C, with optional wheelchair lift), based on the following needs:
+Downey Unified School District was awarded \$662,778 to replace two old diesel school buses with two all-electric school buses, as well as purchase and install the associated charging infrastructure.
+The district selected Type A without optional wheelchair lift, based on the following needs:

 - Total cost of bus (CEC share)

 - Quoted bus range and battery capacity (kWh)

 - Bus Route Profiles

 - Upgrade Options Available

-- Wheelchair options needed
+- Other

-Anaheim Union High School District is responsible for transporting 2,250 children per year, with an average route distance of 45 miles.
-Anaheim Union High School District has a fleet composed of 92 School Buses featuring a total of 14 EV Buses, 12 Diesel Buses, 15 CNG Buses and 51 Propane Buses.
+Downey Unified School District is responsible for transporting 726 children per year, with an average route distance of thirty-five miles.
+Downey Unified School District has a fleet composed of forty school buses in fleet featuring a total of four electric school buses, four diesel buses, twenty-two CNG buses, and ten gasoline buses.

-Anaheim Union High School District decided to procure electric school buses from International (IC) because they felt comfortable with the manufacturer and the design of the buses.
-The Type C buses had the following upgrades: Air Conditioning, Wheelchair lifts, and video cameras.
-These upgrades were necessary due to the heat in Southern California during the year and also for the safety of our students and to keep our buses in good condition.
-The total cost for the new electric school buses was \$3,620,932.
-Of that total, 90.6 percent was covered by the CEC.
+Downey Unified School District decided to procure electric school buses from A-Z Bus Sales because they were one of the approved CEC vendors.
+The total cost for the new electric school buses was \$544,385.
+Of that total, 99 percent was covered by the CEC.
 Figure 1 below shows one of the district's new electric school buses funded by the CEC.